 But once you start adding Automations into the mix, they become a lot more expensive.

-GetResponse do also offer a Free Plan but you can only collect up to 100 email addresses with it before you need to upgrade to a paid plan:
+GetResponse no longer offer their Free Plan but you could only collect up to 100 email addresses with it before you needed to upgrade to a paid plan:

 MailerLite